Afghanistan spiraling rapidly toward humanitarian disaster as Taliban advances

 “The situation has all the hallmarks of a humanitarian catastrophe,” Tomson Phiri, a spokesman for the United Nations World Food Program, said in a statement Friday, noting that the conflict has accelerated “much faster than we all anticipated.”

+The United Nations Office for the Coordination of Humanitarian Affairs said on Twitter Saturday it had assisted 13,500 people with food, cash, health and household items as many "flee to Kabul to escape fighting across Afghanistan.”

-On the ground in Kabul, some observers described scenes reminiscent of the mid-'90s — with families selling everything and doing whatever they could to flee the country.
+In Kabul, some observers described scenes reminiscent of the mid-'90s — with families selling everything and doing whatever they could to flee the country.
+Many fear a return to the repressive and brutal rule the Taliban inflicted when it was last in power, rooted in an extreme interpretation of Islamic law.
+Civilians are already reporting shuttered girls’ schools, poor families forced to cook food for ravenous fighters and young men pressured to join the ranks of the militants.

 UNHCR on Friday appealed to neighboring countries to “keep their borders open” or risk “innumerable civilian lives.”
 In the past month alone, more than a thousand people have been killed or injured from indiscriminate attacks against civilians, notably in Helmand, Kandahar and Herat provinces, according to the United Nations.